jimbobbennett/AzurePhotoSharer/README.md

   ![Searching for the storage resource in the Azure Portal](./Images/StorageAccount.png)

-* Deploy your function from Visual Studio to this Function App, either by [publishing directly form inside Visual Studio](https://docs.microsoft.com/azure/azure-functions/functions-develop-vs/?WT.mc_id=azurefree-github-jabenn), or by using the [__Deployment Center__](https://docs.microsoft.com/azure/azure-functions/functions-continuous-deployment/?WT.mc_id=azurefree-github-jabenn).
+* Deploy both functions apps from Visual Studio to this Function App, either by [publishing directly form inside Visual Studio](https://docs.microsoft.com/azure/azure-functions/functions-develop-vs/?WT.mc_id=azurefree-github-jabenn), or by using the [__Deployment Center__](https://docs.microsoft.com/azure/azure-functions/functions-continuous-deployment/?WT.mc_id=azurefree-github-jabenn).
 Publishing from Visual Studio should never be used for production code.

   ![Friends don't let friends right-click publish](https://damianbrady.com.au/content/images/2018/01/friends-sticker.png)

-* Configure the [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings/?WT.mc_id=azurefree-github-jabenn) for your Function app, setting the following fields:
+* Configure the [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings/?WT.mc_id=azurefree-github-jabenn) for both Functions app.
+  Set the following fields for the `AzurePhotoSharer.Functions` app:

+  * `MojifierUrl` - set this to the URL for the published `AzurePhotoSharer.FSharp.Functions` project
   * `ContentModeratorKey` - set this to the API key for your content moderator resource
   * `ComputerVisionKey` - set this to the API key for your computer vision resource
   * `StorageConnectionString` - set this to a connection string for your storage resource

+  Set the following fields for the `AzurePhotoSharer.FSharp.Functions` app:

+  * `EmotionApiKey` - set this to the API key for your Face resource

 * Configure the app to point to your new Function app by updating the `AzureAppName` constant in the `AzureServiceBase.cs` file in the `AzurePhotoSharing` project to match the name of your app.
 Set the `FunctionAppUrl` constant to be the full URL of your app by commenting out the `localhost` version and uncommenting the full URL.